 After an appellate court renders its written opinion, either party may request a rehearing by that court or seek discretionary review by the Texas Court of Criminal Appeals.
 Cases in which a death sentence was assessed are automatically appealed to the Texas Court of Criminal Appeals.
 In certain circumstances, decisions by the Court of Criminal Appeals can be reviewed by the United States Supreme Court.

-The Post-Conviction prosecutors are distinguished as among the most respected and successful appellate prosecutor in Texas.
-In 2014, the attorneys filed 246 briefs and made numerous oral arguments in appellate courts across the State of Texas, including the Texas Supreme Court and the Texas Court of Criminal Appeals.
+In 2021, the attorneys filed 71 briefs and made numerous oral arguments in appellate courts across the State of Texas, including the Texas Supreme Court and the Texas Court of Criminal Appeals.

 A convicted defendant may file a post-conviction writ of habeas corpus alleging constitutional errors that render his conviction void or other issues that cannot be raised on direct appeal.
 Post-conviction writ applications are filed with the convicting trial court to determine the facts and transmitted to the Texas Court of Criminal Appeals for resolution of their merits.